paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-34a-appraisal-subcommittee-of-federal-financial-institutions-examination-council.md

   (B) is consistent with safety and soundness.

-**(b) 3-year limit on exceptions** Any exception made under this section shall expire not later than 3 years after the date of the determination referred to in subsection (a)(1) of this section.
+**(b) 3-year limit on exceptions** Any exception made under this section shall expire not later than 3 years after the date of the determination referred to in subsection (a)(1).

 **(c) Publication required** Any Federal financial institutions regulatory agency shall publish in the Federal Register a statement that—